pacuna/old_pacuna.github.io/_posts/2016-06-03-rails-and-jwt.markdown

   - The API decodes the token and authorizes the user to receive the responses.

 That's JWT at their basics.
-Of course there's a lot more technicalities behind them and there are a lot of good resources to learn them outside.
+Of course there's a lot more technicalities behind them and there are a lot of good resources out there to learn.

 ## Implementation